oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

 ### Requirements

 This hands on lab, although standalone would benefit from a basic understanding of the Fn project and OCI Functions support.
 If you do not feel you have this sufficiently then it would be worthwhile asking the trainers about arranging a further session on these aspects for you or your team.
 Experience of using ssh clients would be beneficial but not essential.
-A picture image on your laptop that can be uploaded to object storage to trigger the function.
+A picture image on your laptop that can be uploaded to object storage to trigger the function will be needed.

-### Download lab artefacts file by clicking on the link in the student handout that you will have been sent prior to the course.
+### Download lab artifacts file by clicking on the link in the student handout that you will have been sent prior to the course.
+Oncde downloaded to a temporary file on your laptop, extract the contents as these will be needed in the lab.

 ### SSH to your lab VM

-We have created you an Oracle Linux 7 based virtual machine within the Oracle Cloud to host this lab.
+We have created for you an Oracle Linux 7 based virtual machine within the Oracle Cloud to host this lab.
 The machine has been installed with Docker and some other prerequisites for installing and running Fn.
 You will continue this now ...

-Use the SSH client of your choice to SSH to your lab virtual machine which will be assigned at the start of the workshop.
+Use the SSH client of your choice to SSH to your lab virtual machine which will have been assigned at the start of the workshop.
 SSH as the **opc** user and use the id\_rsa private key.
 For example on Mac or Linux use the following command:

 ```
 $ ssh -i /path/to/id_rsa opc@your.vm.ip.address